alex-nicat/ietf-dprive-phase2-requirements/draft-lmo-dprive-phase2-requirements.md

 ## Opportunistic Upgrade to Encryption

 Opportunistically upgrading to use encryption when it is supported has been the best practice for deploying encryption, such as when web browsers upgrade to use TLS connections.
-This enables deployment to occur incrementally and without tighly coupled coordination across a diverse global group of very different potential implementors.
+This enables deployment to occur incrementally and without tightly coupled coordination across a diverse global group of very different potential implementors.
 As such it is a good method to use here was well.

 The exact method by which a recursive resolver determines whether an authoritative server supports DoT has not been specified in this document.
 But it seems reasonable to imagine that a recursive server might be able to probe authoritative servers on TCP/853 using the DoT protocol and then build a cached list of servers that support DoT so that subsequent queries will upgrade to use DoT (and can fallback if DoT connections subsequently fail).
 It seems also possible to imagine a method might exist for an authoritative domain to use a TBD resource record or other method to specify whether DoT is supported.